Stoddard Public Records Directory

 Criminal Records

 The criminal records system in Cheshire County includes records of felonies, misdemeanors, traffic violations, and sex offender registrations.
 The Cheshire County Sheriff's Office and local police departments maintain these records, while the New Hampshire Bureau of Investigation provides additional resources for background checks.
-Residents can request criminal background checks through the state's official channels, which provide comprehensive information on an individual's criminal history.
+Residents can request criminal background checks through the state's official channels, which provide information on an individual's criminal history.

 Public Records Access

 The Town of Stoddard keeps an extensive archive of public records available through its official website at http://www.stoddardnh.org/.
 Residents can find information on town meetings, local government operations, and various municipal services.
-For vital records, property deeds, and similar documents, the Town Clerk's office serves as the primary resource and maintains its own section at http://www.stoddardnh.org/town-clerk.
+For vital records, property deeds, and similar documents, the Town Clerk's office is the primary resource and maintains its own section at http://www.stoddardnh.org/town-clerk.

 Vital Records